*Story updated in June 2022 to include information about the booster shot for children ages 5-11.

 Pfizer’s COVID vaccine for kids ages 5-11 is two initial doses, spaced three weeks apart with full immunity taking hold two weeks after the second dose AND then a booster 5 months after the second dose.

-Just like with adults and teens, Pfizer’s COVID vaccine for kids will be two doses, spaced three weeks apart with full immunity taking hold two weeks after the second dose.
-But, it’s not the same dose as adults.
-It is important to point out that a child’s dose is smaller than the adult and teen dose at 10 micrograms compared to the 30 micrograms adults and teens receive.
+It is important to point out that a child’s Covid vaccine dose is smaller than the adult and teen dose at 10 micrograms compared to the 30 micrograms adults and teens receive.

-You can book appointments for your child to get their COVID-19 vaccine right now through the pharmacies at CVS, Walgreens, Publix and Walmart or even local health department.
-Another option is to call your child’s pediatrican to see when it will be available–this is a good option for anyone who may want to have a face to face conversation the pediatrician first.
+Another option is to call your child’s pediatrician to see if they are administering the vaccine–this is a good option for anyone who may want to have a face to face conversation the pediatrician first.

 *Interview edited for clarity and length.

 Related: Your Teen and the COVID Vaccine: What parents need to know

 A booster shot is now available and recommended for children ages 5-11.
 Is it really necessary for me to schedule a booster appointment for my child since Covid doesn’t seem to really impact kids as much?

 Dr. Canody (added 6/21/22): We know that Covid vaccines do help with the symptoms and they do help prevent it from becoming more severe in children.
 We are recommending the vaccines and we are recommending booster for those over age 5.
 It is recommended if it’s been at least 5 months.

 I’ve been recommending to families that if your child received the Covid vaccine last year.
 It’s going to be like influenza where it’s going to be recommended they get a yearly vaccine.